thinhuos0913/python_useful_mini_projects/README.md

-# python_useful_mini_projects
-This is some useful mini projects that I had worked for self-learning Python programming.
+# This is some useful mini projects that I had worked for self-learning Python programming.